George S. Brooks: Spread Eagle and other plays

 Initially titled Patriots, Inc., Brooks' and Lister's first play was produced by Jed Harris under the title, Spread Eagle and staged by George Abbott.
-It opened on Broadway on April 4, 1927 and ran for eighty performances.
+It opened on Broadway on April 4, 1927, and ran for eighty performances.
 Raymond Massey, who starred as the Hearst-inspired Joe Cobb, directed the subsequent London production.
 It garnered mixed reviews.
 Long thought to be lost, the play was rediscovered in the basement of the 5th Avenue New York public library and was revived by the L.A.
 Theatre Works radio theatre company who made an audio recording of the play in 1999 with actors Fred Savage, Ed Asner and Sharon Gless.

 Spread Eagle is shaped in part by Brooks’ experience in World War I, as well as criticism of the Hearst publications' jingoistic coverage of the Spanish–American War, and a plot which centers on fooling the American people into going to war on a false pretext when the real motive is to secure America's overseas business interests.
 Spread Eagle was subtitled “A Drama and A Fiction for Patriots”.
 The Federal Communications Commission (FCC) banned the work from radio.

 The success of Spread Eagle led to re-write work on Celebrity by Willard Keefe and contributions to the less successful play Whip Hand by Marjorie Chase Surdez.
 In 1929, Brooks was contracted by Fox Film Company for six months.
 This engagement was extended to two years during which time he adapted his story of newspaper people For Two Cents into Big News (1929) starring Carole Lombard.
 The 1930 film The Three Sisters was adapted from his own original story, not from the Anton Chekhov play.
-Brooks' final work in Hollywood was the 1930 movie Double Cross Roads, which he adapted from the novel Yonder Grow The Daisies by William R. Lipman.
+Brooks's final work in Hollywood was the 1930 movie Double Cross Roads, which he adapted from the novel Yonder Grow The Daisies by William R. Lipman.

 In 1922, Brooks married Dr. Helen Clark, professor of educational psychology at the University of Minnesota.
 He collaborated with her on his 1931 work Dead or Alive.
 The couple purchased a thirty-acre estate on the outskirts of Groton, New York, where they lived with their three children.
 Brooks concentrated on short stories in the latter part of his career.
 In 1926, he edited James Durand An Able Seaman Of 1812: His Adventures On Old Ironsides And As An Impressed Sailor In The British Navy.
 The George S. Brooks Papers are held at Syracuse University.